HotSpot

 2. The grid model:

-the 2-pass thermal simulations above using the grid model is:
+using the grid model would be:

 a) hotspot -c hotspot.config -f ev6.flp -p gcc.ptrace \

--model_type grid -grid_layer_file layer.lcf
+-steady_file gcc.steady -model_type grid

 b) cp gcc.steady gcc.init